Does Drinking Wine Help Prevent Eye Disease?

 Supplementing with Resveratrol

-The problem of supplementing with resveratrol is its low bioavailability (the proportion of a drug or other substance which is absorbed by the intestines to enter the circulation of the body and so is able to have an active effect.)
-Also, the amounts of resveratrol in natural food and drink sources are not sufficient, unless eaten in large quantities, to provide therapeutic affect.
+Supplementing with resveratrol presents a challenge due to its low bioavailability, which refers to the proportion of a substance absorbed by the intestines to exert an active effect.
+Moreover, the quantities of resveratrol found in natural food and drink sources are often insufficient, unless consumed in large amounts, to have a therapeutic effect.

-Scanning the available resveratrol supplements the amounts listed on the bottles run from 100 mg to 1500 mg.
-A wide range.
-(Most are extracted from the Japanese Knotweed root (Polygonum cuspidatum).
-It has one of the highest natural concentrations.
+When perusing available resveratrol supplements, the listed amounts on bottles vary widely, ranging from 100 mg to 1500 mg.
+Most of these supplements are derived from the Japanese Knotweed root (Polygonum cuspidatum), known for its naturally high concentrations of resveratrol.

-Looking at bioavailability, researchers are studying formulas to increase resveratrol for better water solubility and therefore better absorption.
-How commercially available supplements are formulated is unclear.
-Looking over research articles, there is no definitive recommended dose for best resveratrol effectiveness.
+Regarding bioavailability, researchers are investigating formulas to enhance resveratrol’s water solubility, aiming for improved absorption.
+However, the specific formulations of commercially available supplements remain unclear.
+Upon reviewing research articles, there is no definitive recommended dose for optimal resveratrol effectiveness.

-Researchers, doctors, and patients are looking for that holy grail of supplements that will prevent these age-related eye diseases.
-If you have been doing your homework, you are aware of the Age-Related Eye Disease Study (AREDS) that looked at a combination of anti-oxidants and zinc as to their effect on the prevention and progression of these eye diseases.
+Researchers, healthcare providers, and patients are in search of effective supplements to prevent age-related eye diseases.
+Familiarity with the Age-Related Eye Disease Study (AREDS), which investigated a combination of antioxidants and zinc for their impact on the prevention and progression of these diseases, is crucial.

 fundus photo of an optic nerve with glaucoma